Glasshoughton Infant Academy

 Additional support is provided for children who are not meeting their targets through bespoke small group intervention led by highly skilled professionals.
 This is monitored through pupil progress meetings and SMART targets to ensure the impact of the intervention is as anticipated in a timely manner.

 Suspended learning – When the normal lesson timetable is suspended, take place during the year.
-These days allow children to learn in different ways such as off site, with external providers or using different curriculum approaches.
-These days’ cover subjects such as Staying Safe, British Values, hook days/trips/visitors etc
+These days/weeks allow children to learn in different ways such as off site, with external providers or using different curriculum approaches.
+These days’ and weeks cover subjects such as Healthy Week, Children’s Mental Health Week and Science Week.

-The impact of the curriculum is that by the end of the year, the vast majority of children have sustained mastery of the content, that is, they remember it all and are fluent in it.
+The impact of the curriculum is that by the end of the year, the vast majority of children have sustained mastery of the content, that is, they know more, remember more and do more.
 Some children will have reached a greater depth of understanding where they can apply their learning.

 Children are clear about their learning and can communicate in a variety of different contexts and for a variety of purposes and audience as a scientist.
-Children can confidently communicate their learning as a scientist verbally and in the written form, using accurate vocabulary.
+Children can confidently communicate their learning as a scientist verbally, in the written form or using a variety of tools and resources including the use of digital technology, using accurate vocabulary.
 A developmentally progressive curriculum, whereby children build upon they prior learning and knowledge, ensures that no child, including pupil premium and disadvantaged, are left behind.
 All children have the tools to reach their full learning potential.

 © Castleford Academy Trust 2020